Flexible realizations existence: NP-completeness on sparse graphs and algorithms: Algorithms

 \subsection{NAC-valid relations}

-While the idea of \trcon{} components is that 3-cycles are monochromatic, there are also other cases when two edge have to have the same color, which can further reduce the search space.
-Namely, we aim to find a partition of the edge set such that each part is necessarily monochromatic in every NAC-coloring and the number of parts is as small as possible. \begin{definition} An equivalence relation $\sim$ on the edge set of a graph $G$ is called \emph{NAC-valid} if for every NAC-coloring $\delta$ of $G$ it holds that $\forall e_1, e_2 \in E(G) : e_1 \sim e_2 \Rightarrow \delta (e_{1}) = \delta (e_{2})$.
-An equivalence class of a NAC-valid relation is called a \emph{monochromatic class}.
-The \emph{vertices} of a monochromatic class $M$ are the vertices of the subgraph $G[M]$. \end{definition} Clearly, the relation inducing \trcon{} components is NAC-valid.
-The following lemma describes a way how to construct a new NAC-valid relation from another one with possibly less monochromatic classes.
+While the idea of \trcon{} components is that 3-cycles are monochromatic, there are also other cases when two edges have to have the same color, which can further reduce the search space.
+Namely, we aim to find a partition of the edge set such that each part is necessarily monochromatic in every NAC-coloring and the number of parts is as small as possible.